 In 2007 Chaim Ben David joined the IMC and worked together with Israel Roll updating the milestones files and preparing the publication of the corpus of milestones in Israel including the anepigraphic milestones.
 In 2009 Uzi Leibner joined the project and launched a computerized data base of the milestones of the corpus.
 To date, more than one hundred milestone files where computerized.

 In 2012 with the aid of the Bornblum Cathedra for the research of the Land of Israel in the Kinneret College on the Sea of Galilee all the pictures of milestones from the archive of the late Prof. Israel Roll where scanned, more milestone files are now being

 computerized and this new web site was launched by Tzahi Harary.

-Today (November 2012) the members of the IMC are: Benjamin Isaac, Chaim Ben David, Yuval Shachar and Yotam Tepper.
+Today (2020) the members of the IMC are: Benjamin Isaac, Guy Stiebel, Chaim Ben David, Yuval Shachar and Yotam Tepper.